 Before Your Surgery

-You will have a presurgical testing (PST) appointment to meet with a nurse practitioner who works closely with anesthesiology staff (doctors and specialized nurses who give you medicine to sleep during surgery).
-Your nurse practitioner will review your medical and surgical history with you.
+During your appointment, you will meet with a nurse practitioner who works closely with anesthesiology staff (doctors and specialized nurses who give you medication to sleep during surgery).
+He or she will review your medical and surgical history with you, including your medications.
 You will have tests, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
 Your nurse practitioner may also recommend you see other healthcare providers.

 - The name and telephone number of your doctor(s)